A Jewish Girl in Paris by Melanie Levensohn

 Mrs. Wilson’s Affair: A Great Gatsby Retelling by Allyson Reedy

-Cookbook author and food journalist Allyson Reedy’s brilliant debut novel, a poignant retelling of The Great Gatsby from the perspective of an often forgotten, yet indispensable, female character—Myrtle Wilson, Tom Buchanan's mistress.
+A beautiful retelling of The Great Gatsby from the perspective of an often forgotten, yet indispensable, character—Myrtle Wilson, Tom Buchanan's mistress.

 Poison Wood by Jennifer Moorhead